dispetx/pdpi/README.md

 $$\zeta(s) = \sum_{n=1}^{\infty} \frac{1}{n^{s}}$$

-Euler did not have a formal proof but he was convinced since he calculated both sides to 20 decimal places.
+Euler did not have a formal proof but he was convinced that those statements are true, since he calculated both sides to 20 decimal places.
+Most importantly, he rewrote the Zeta function as an infinite product of primes, which argument provides the only new proof of the statement that there are infinitely many prime numbers since Euclid.
+Some questions related to the generalisations of the Zeta function are considered to be one of the most important questions in pure mathematics.

-He also rewrote the Zeta function as an infinite product of primes and some questions related to the generalisations of the Zeta function are considered to be one of the most important questions in pure mathematics.
-That branch of mathematics, namely number theory, can be considered as one of the most applied areas of mathematics, specifically when one considers its use in computers.
+Number theory can be considered as one of the most applied areas of pure mathematics, specifically when one considers its use in computers.
+One of the most important contributions was an introduction of congruence by Gauss in 1801.
+At the same time, Galois, a mathematican who was shot in a duel, made fundamental discoveries in algebra and is considered to be a father of abstract algebra.

-A lot of other
-mathematicians were involved in this development, but one of the most important contributions was the introduction of congruence by Gauss in 1801.
-Galois, a mathematican who was shot in a duel, made fundamental discoveries which later motivated Grothendieck to do the impossible.
-In the mean time, another french mathematician De Moivre had to run for his life from France to England, where he could not find employment, had to survive gambling in the coffe-houses of London and wrote the first book on probability theory.
+Little before Galois, another french mathematician De Moivre had to run for his life from France to England, where he could not find employment, had to survive gambling in the coffe-houses of London and wrote the first book on probability theory.
 Galois was expelled from the university due to its political activities.
-Grothendieck dissapeared similarly.
-Grothendieck died in 2014 and is by many considered to be the greatest mathematician of the 20th century.
+Grothendieck dissapeared under similar "public domain" motivations and died in 2014 and is by many considered to be the greatest mathematician of the 20th century.

 Although Gauss was greatfull because he was recieving support from some authority and hence could focus on pure mathematics, it is very hard to believe that Gauss would say anything that could put his position in danger.
 In contrast, we can assume that Galois and Grothendieck would not think, but express their concerns.

-The most famous student of Grothendieck, Pierre Deligne, spoke about equality in mathematics at the memmorial conference in honor of Vladimir Voevdovsky of the Institute of Advanced Study at Princeton, who was inspired by Grothendieck and was one of the first mathematicians who relied on computers to check mathematical proofs.
+The most famous student of Grothendieck, Pierre Deligne, spoke about equality in mathematics at the memmorial conference in honor of Vladimir Voevodsky of the Institute of Advanced Study at Princeton, who was inspired by Grothendieck and was one of the first mathematicians who relied on computers to check mathematical proofs.
 At the end of the talk in an informal remark, Deligne expressed his concerns and drew a paralel between the axiomatic aproach envisioned by Voevodsky, in which he wanted to make it impossible for some statements to be true, and the language of 1984 by Orwell, in which it is supposed to be impossible to produce a heretical thought.

 Grothendieck was born in Berlin in 1928 in a country where heresy was expensive.
 A 100 years later Germany is one of the safest countries in the world to express heresy.
 In principle, we would like to believe that Germany is as safe as any other western democratic country.
 Let us look at a few counter examples.
 The best known is the story of Julian Assange.
 Around the same time, Aaron Swartz could not handle the pressure resulting from his political activism and commited suicide in 2011.
 In 2013 he was posthumously inducted into the Internet Hall of Fame.

 I am sure that this paper will at first appear as a heresy, as something one should not even think about or just as an abuse of notation and language.
 There is nothing new in this paper in the terms of structure.
 It is not like inventing packet-switching around 1959 by Paul Baran, or implementing UNIX by Ken Thompson ten years later.
 It is more like adding the number 0 or imagining a concept of a group like Galois.

 It is easy to declare disagreement with axioms 1 and 2 or with the definition of the public domain internet informally.
 But it is very hard, expensive and pointless to argue against it formally or rigorously (Why?).

 ## Research

 Currently, almost all users of the public domain internet are some malicious programs.
 From 21.09.2024 until 06.10.2024 the public domain internet has logged around